 Caravan Restaurant Bankside Weekend Brunch Menu

 Homeboy and I have visited Caravan in Bankside twice in a short space of time.
-The brunch is absolutely delicious with inventive ingredient combinations.
-We sampled four dishes which included the smashed avocado on sourdough toast.
+The brunch is delicious with inventive ingredient combinations.
+On this visit, we sampled four dishes which included the smashed avocado on sourdough toast.
 This is pimped up with pickled red onions which are fabulous and very colourful.
 With a scattering of soy pumpkin seeds, sprouts and manouri cheese, you’ll be very content, as were we!

 Avocado on Sourdough Toast